-I’ve made some amazing memories at Surrey and will be sad to leave it behind when I graduate.
+I’ve made some amazing memories at Surrey.
 It’s such a diverse community of people, there is always an opportunity to break out of your comfort zone and try something new.
 I’ve been a member of Surrey’s Women’s Football Club and played social matches against other universities, which was a great way to unwind from studying and be part of the sporting community.
 I also founded the Biomedical Engineering Society in my second year as a way of getting to know people on my course better and learning more about our field of engineering.
 Since then, the society has invited industry specialists to give talks on campus, organised trips to conferences and exhibitions, run socials and raised over £1,000 for various local charities.

 Having studied at Surrey I have a strong passion for the field of medical devices, and when I graduate I’d really like to work in a dynamic R&D environment in that area.
 I’m looking forward to contributing to an industry where the end goals is helping people to improve their lives and to ensure a continuum of care for patients.